-World Ranking Competitions are official international competitions organised for Senior or Junior or Under 19 and are open to all eligible participants.
+World Ranking Competitions are official international competitions organised for Senior, Junior, Under 19, Under 17 or Under 15 and are open to all eligible participants.
 They fall under the UIPM Rules and the supervision of a UIPM TD/NTO.
 They must be included in the annual UIPM Calendar.
 The results count towards the PWR.

-ii) Regional Competitions.
+ii) Regional Competitions

 "Region" means the territory of more than one UIPM member federation.
-If a Regional Competition meets the criteria set out at paragraph 1.19.2 ii), a TD/NTO must be appointed and the Regional Competition will become a World Ranking Competition.
+If a Regional Competition meets the criteria set out at Art.
+1.19.2 ii), a TD/NTO must be appointed and the Regional Competition will become a World Ranking Competition.